Dimension-North-Inc/SQLCipher/README.md

 This assumes that you'd downloaded a recent OpenSSL alongside the code for SQLCipher.

-### Adding This Package

-This package makes use of several *so-called* unsafe build flags.
-As result, while I tag releases in the way a normal Swift Package might be tagged, you can't make use of those version tags.
-You need to rely on an underlying commit hash or named branch to link this to your project.
-I've added named branches for releases as result of this.

-...sorry, I wish Apple wasn't so anal, or maybe I'm happy they are - I don't know enough to decide which...

 ### SQLCipher Good Citizenship

 Be aware that while SQLCipher allows distribution of their code in both free and commercial code, ensure that you properly